jitinkrishnan/jitinkrishnan.github.io/_pages/about.md

 **About Me**

-I am a Research Scientist at Meta AI, working in a team that builds cutting-edge Machine Learning and Natural Language Processing models for modern Recommender Systems.
+I am a Research Scientist at Meta (formerly Facebook) AI, working in a team that builds cutting-edge Machine Learning and Natural Language Processing models for modern Recommender Systems.
 My research interests also include Multimodal and Multilingual Understanding, Question Answering, In-Context Learning, and Explainable AI.

 Before joining Meta, I received my PhD in Computer Science from George Mason University in 2021.
 I was advised by Dr. [Huzefa Rangwala](https://cs.gmu.edu/~hrangwal/) and Dr. [Hemant Purohit](https://mason.gmu.edu/~hpurohit/).
 My PhD thesis was on cross-lingual and cross-domain NLP.
 During my PhD, I did research internships at Meta, NASA Goddard, and Amazon Alexa.
 At NASA, I was advised by Mission Systems Engineer Mr. [Patrick Coronado](https://science.gsfc.nasa.gov/sed/bio/patrick.l.coronado) in designing a virtual assistant for Systems Engineers.
 At Amazon, I built a Teacher-Student knowledge distillation model to improve Alexa's NLU.
 I was also a faculty at GMU and at the Governor's School, teaching undergraduate courses such as Data Structures, Object Oriented Programming, and Intro to Programming.
 Prior to this, I obtained my Bachelor's in Computer Science (and a minor in Economics) from University of Virginia.